Where Did The Term 420 Originate?

 While marijuana is transforming itself into more of professional and medical substance, the 420 terminology is like its younger brother.
-The term references more of a low-brow marijuana culture, much like we all experienced during high school.
+The term references more of a low-brow cannabis culture, much like we all experienced during high school.
 You’d be hard put to find a reputable medicinal dispensary labeling any of its products ‘420’ weed.

 What are the Rumors Around 420?

 Most of the stories circulating about the origins of 420 are just that, stories.
-They are made up rumors, supplied by one stoner or another while sharing a spliff.
+They are rumors, supplied by one stoner or another while sharing a spliff.
 They do deserve a bit of recognition though, because of how ridiculous they are.

 The media usually perpetuates some of the most repeated rumors about 420.
 These tales are on par with the pot hysteria phase of the early 20th century.
-For example people believe it is Adolf Hitlers birthday, or a number relating to Satan.
+For example, people believe it is Adolf Hitlers birthday, or a number relating to Satan.

 Other wild rumors about the term 420 try to link it to the number of active compounds found in the plant.
 Which is wrong, every strain is wildly different in this regard.
 Another rumor is that 420 references a policy radio call out for drugs.
 Also not true.